 - US Court of Appeals for the Sixth Circuit

 - US Court of Appeals for the Seventh Circuit

 - US Court of Appeals for the Eighth Circuit

 - US Court of Appeals for the Ninth Circuit

 - US Court of Appeals for the Tenth Circuit

 - US Court of Appeals for the District of Columbia Circuit

 - Appellate Attorney, Appellate Section of the Civil Rights Division, US Department of Justice

-- United States Court of Appeals, Third Circuit, The Honorable Jane R. Roth
+- US Court of Appeals for the Third Circuit, The Honorable Jane R. Roth

 - US District Court, Eastern District of Virginia, The Honorable James C. Cacheris